How to: Upload (Advanced)

 } | python -m json.tool

-API endpoint specificaton
+API endpoint specification

-Docs for /v2/assets can be found here
+Documentation for /v2/devices/assets can be found here.

 JSON